-- 9. Martingales or tie downs are prohibited. - 10.
+- 9. When a hackamore is used, attached reins may be of hair, rope, or leather. - 10.
+Martingales or tie downs are prohibited. - 11.
 Whips are not allowed; exception for a side saddle.

 - 1. Rider's attire must include a long-sleeved shirt with collar, jeans or long pants, boots and hat.
 Optional attire to include tie, scarf, belt, gloves vest, jacket, and chaps and spurs. - 2.
 Protective headgear may be worn by any exhibitor without penalty.